Drupal to WordPress Migration Planning

 1. Before you start a CMS migration project

 Drupal to WordPress migration projects are often complex and need to be handled carefully.
 Rather than jumping in head-first, take some time to plan your approach.
-Before starting the migration project itself, I highly recommend reading my guide, How to prepare for your Drupal to WordPress migration project.
-The migration checklists below will help make sure you're considering areas that often come up during migration projects.
-Furthermore, you may want to check the resources section for additional worksheets and guides.
-Also keep in mind that not all aspects of a migration are practical to automate.
-In many cases, you may need to make manual adjustments post-migration using the WordPress interface.
+Some basic migration planning steps are outlined below but for more detail, I strongly recommend reading the guide, How to prepare for your Drupal to WordPress migration project.

 Basic migration planning